 Germany – Reutlingen:

 Study on campus at the Hochschule Reutlingen/ Reutlingen University.
 Reutlingen is a town of about 95,000 located in the southwestern part of Germany, near the major city of Stuttgart.
 It is located between the Black Forest and the Swabian Jura, both areas of geographical interest and beauty.
-Course offerings include German Life & Culture, Beginning German, Conversation/Composition, European Art & Architecture, International Trade, and Luther & Bach.
+All students will be able to take German language according to their language level.
+Courses are offered from beginning (101) level to advanced (204).
+Hochschule Reutlingen specializes in Business and Engineering.
+As such, this program is perfect for students pursing those degrees.
+During the Fall semester, courses are offered for Engineering and Business.
+During the Spring semester, courses for Business as well as courses in Art History, Econ, Geography and Theology will be offered, designed to work for students in Arts & Sciences majors needing general courses.
 No previous study of German is required.
-Offered in the Fall and Spring by Valparaiso University.
+Offered in the Fall (Engineering & Business) and Spring (Business & Arts & Sciences) by Valparaiso University.

 Germany – Trier: